mcs010/mcs010/README.md

 ## Hi Folks 👋
 I'm games enthusiast, book lover, sports fan and I have great interest in robotics, programming and A.I.
-Currently looking to learn about technologies related to machine learning, A.I., mobile development, data science and electroncis
+Currently looking to learn about technologies related to machine learning, A.I., data science and mobile development

  :rocket:  &nbsp; Always learning :muscle:
  <br/> :blush: &nbsp; Can give a little help with HTML, CSS, Javascript and React Native